ianwelerson/ianwelerson/README.md

 ## Hello from Brazil, I'm Ian.

-I'm bachelor in Information Systems, front-end developer on @UpperSoft, and UI/UX lover.
+I'm bachelor in Information Systems, front-end developer on [UpperSoft](https://uppersoft.com.br), and UI/UX lover.

 I started my developer career as wordpress developer, but the more I did front-end more I loving it, so I started to focus my energies in front-end.
 I started to learn about JavaScript, CSS preprocessor, and js frameworks, like Vue.js.